LIFETIME DEAL — LIMITED TIME

 flat character examples concept illustration

-Common challenges in creating flat characters and solutions
+Common challenges in creating flat characters (and how to fix them)

 Stereotyping and lack of originality